 ”It’s as if Timeshift and Wolfenstein 2009 merged” I told myself after I finished the game.
 Unfortunately, Singularity doesn’t bring anything new to the table.
 It just takes other elements from previous first-person shooters, blends them, and voila, you have yourself an entertaining sci-fi shooter that manages to be lots of fun and feature buckets of blood and gore.

 Singularity is a 2010 first-person shooter developed by Raven Software.
 The latter is notably known for their Soldier of Fortune series which was a success until Payback came upon us.
 Now the series became a thing of the past.

 When it comes to shooting, Singularity plays like any first-person shooter out there.
 Yet while it borrows already used mechanics from other games, its setting will keep you hooked for a while.
 I am aware that some might say ”but you say it has something already used before.”
 Well, yes, but actually no. There are a couple of unique mechanics to try here.

-For example, time manipulation, controlling your bullet when using a different kind of sniper rifles, throwing objects using your left arm and other mechanics that you can say they are quite different from the already used formula.
+For example, time manipulation, controlling your bullet when using a different kind of sniper rifle, throwing objects using your left arm, and other mechanics that you can say are quite different from the already used formula.
 The only issues with Singularity are how short it is and the lack of replay value once you finish the game.